Ten Simple Drum Fills + Drum Fill Ideas [Free MIDI Drum Fills]

 Simple Drum Fills

-For these drum fills we’re going to keep it simple and only use:
+For the ten drum fills we’re going to keep it simple and only use:

 • Snare